 The problem notifications area for active problems is at the upper-right of the Dynatrace web UI.
-Any monitors with problems are outlined in red on the Synthetic page.
+Any monitors with problems are outlined in red in Synthetic.

 Select the monitor in question to view the details page and a list of its active and resolved problems in the selected time frame.
 Select a problem to drill through to problem details.

 There are three main problem types for browser monitors or HTTP monitors: